xiix0/scam/README.md

-Q:	Why did Menachem Begin invade Lebanon?
+Q:	What's a light-year?
-A:	To impress Jodie Foster.
+A:	One-third less calories than a regular year.